Insomnia: Signs and symptoms

 Sleep onset insomnia is difficulty falling asleep at the beginning of the night, often a symptom of anxiety disorders.
-Delayed sleep phase disorder can be misdiagnosed as insomnia, as sleep onset is delayed to much later than normal while awakening spills over into daylight hours.
+Delayed sleep phase disorder can be misdiagnosed as insomnia, as sleep onset is delayed much later than normal, while awakening spills over into daylight hours.

 It is common for patients who have difficulty falling asleep to also have nocturnal awakenings with difficulty returning to sleep.
 Two-thirds of these patients wake up in the middle of the night, with more than half having trouble falling back to sleep after a middle-of-the-night awakening.

-Early morning awakening is an awakening occurring earlier (more than 30 minutes) than desired with an inability to go back to sleep, and before total sleep time reaches 6.5 hours.
+Early morning awakening occurs earlier (more than 30 minutes) than desired, with an inability to go back to sleep and before total sleep time reaches 6.5 hours.
 Early morning awakening is often a characteristic of depression.
 Anxiety symptoms may well lead to insomnia.
-Some of these symptoms include tension, compulsive worrying about the future, feeling overstimulated, and overanalyzing past events.
+Some of these symptoms include psychological stress, compulsive worrying about the future, feeling overstimulated, and overanalyzing past events.

 Poor sleep quality

-Poor sleep quality can occur as a result of, for example, restless legs, sleep apnea or major depression.
-Poor sleep quality is defined as the individual not reaching stage 3 or delta sleep which has restorative properties.
+Poor sleep quality can occur as a result of, for example, restless legs, sleep apnea, or major depression.
+Poor sleep quality is defined as the individual not reaching stage 3 or delta sleep, which has restorative properties.

-Major depression leads to alterations in the function of the hypothalamic–pituitary–adrenal axis, causing excessive release of cortisol which can lead to poor sleep quality.
+Major depression leads to alterations in the function of the hypothalamic–pituitary–adrenal axis, causing excessive release of cortisol, which can lead to poor sleep quality.

 Nocturnal polyuria, excessive night-time urination, can also result in a poor quality of sleep.

 Subjectivity

-Some cases of insomnia are not really insomnia in the traditional sense, because people experiencing sleep state misperception often sleep for a normal amount of time.
+Some types of insomnia are not classified as insomnia in the usual sense since patients with sleep state misperception frequently sleep for a typical period of time.
 The problem is that, despite sleeping for multiple hours each night and typically not experiencing significant daytime sleepiness or other symptoms of sleep loss, they do not feel like they have slept very much, if at all.
 Because their perception of their sleep is incomplete, they incorrectly believe it takes them an abnormally long time to fall asleep, and they underestimate how long they stay asleep.

+Problematic digital media use

 Causes

-While insomnia can be caused by a number of conditions, it can also occur without any identifiable cause.
+While insomnia can be caused by many conditions, it can also occur without any identifiable cause.
 This is known as Primary Insomnia.
-Primary Insomnia may also have an initial identifiable cause, but continues after the cause is no longer present.
+Primary Insomnia may also have an initial identifiable cause but continues after the cause is no longer present.
 For example, a bout of insomnia may be triggered by a stressful work or life event.
-However the condition may continue after the stressful event has been resolved.
+However, the condition may continue after the stressful event has been resolved.
 In such cases, the insomnia is usually perpetuated by the anxiety or fear caused by the sleeplessness itself, rather than any external factors.

-Symptoms of insomnia can be caused by or be associated with:
+Symptoms of insomnia can be caused by or associated with: